 The following information applies to all values in the table.

-Indicator: Ex-smokers (smoked more than 100 cigarettes in lifetime and have now stopped for more than 1 month), Grouping variable: Total, Category: Total, Estimate: Median
+Year ended June: 2021, Indicator: Ex-smokers (smoked more than 100 cigarettes in lifetime and have now stopped for more than 1 month), Grouping variable: Disability status, Estimate: Median

 All results presented in this data are weighted so that they are representative of the total population of adults 15+ and children aged 0–14 years (or a smaller subset where specified).

 The dataset includes unadjusted prevalence figures for most indicators, estimated number of people, and 95% confidence intervals.